LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/getting-started.md

 </table>

-You can configure these permissions in LiveEngage.
+You can configure these permissions in Conversational Cloud.
 More info on adding permissions can be found [here](https://knowledge.liveperson.com/admin-settings-permissions-profiles.html), but the process is simple:

 * Click on the users tab at the top of the Conversational Cloud UI and then click profiles